Jesse Plemons: 2011–2019: Character work

 In late-2015, Plemons co-starred in the second season of the TV show Fargo.
 He portrayed Ed Blumquist, a butcher and the husband of Peggy Blumquist (Kirsten Dunst).
 For his performance, he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie.
 In 2016, Plemons starred in the film Other People.
 In 2017, he appeared in the Doug Liman thriller film American Made, the Scott Cooper western Hostiles, and Steven Spielberg's historical drama The Post.

 In December 2017, Plemons appeared in "USS Callister", an episode in the fourth series of the anthology show Black Mirror.
 Plemons played Robert Daly, the episode's main character and a sadistic introvert, and was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie.
 In 2018, Plemons had supporting roles in two films, the comedy Game Night and Adam McKay's Dick Cheney biopic Vice, which he narrated.
 In 2019 he had a supporting role in the Martin Scorsese crime drama The Irishman, which premiered at the New York Film Festival on September 27, 2019.
 He also reprised his role as Todd Alquist in El Camino: A Breaking Bad Movie.

 2020–present: Career expansion

 In 2020, Plemons received critical praise and a Gotham Independent Film Award nomination for Best Actor for his lead performance in Charlie Kaufman's psychological drama I'm Thinking of Ending Things.
 In 2021, Plemons gave supporting performances in Judas and the Black Messiah, a film about civil rights activist Fred Hampton and the Disney adventure film Jungle Cruise.
 In the same year, Plemons starred in the supernatural horror film Antlers, again collaborating with director Scott Cooper, and starred once again alongside his real life partner and Fargo co-star Kirsten Dunst in Jane Campion's western drama The Power of the Dog, for which he has received praise and a number of accolades, including a nomination for the Academy Award for Best Supporting Actor.
-In 2022, Plemons starred in Charlie McDowell's noir thriller Windfall, which also marked his first credit as a producer.
-It was about this time Plemons noted that the number of people referring to him by his nickname "Meth Damon" had started to decline.